 Evaluating Nerve Pain

-Evaluation for nerve pain starts with you giving us a history of your problem: when and how it started, how it currently feels, and which treatments you have tried so far.
-We also ask you about other medical conditions that may contribute to your nerve pain.
-We do a physical exam to test the structures of the affected body part.
-We check your range of motion, strength and do special tests which can uncover specific problems.
-We also often evaluate the neck for upper extremity conditions and the lower back for lower extremity conditions.
-Sometimes a nerve is pinched in the spine causing similar symptoms to these more common conditions.
+We’ll do a physical exam to test the structures of the affected body part, checking your range of motion and strength, and do tests to uncover specific problems.
+We often evaluate the neck for upper-extremity conditions and the lower back for lower-extremity conditions.
+Sometimes a nerve is pinched in the spine, causing symptoms.

-Based on the findings of your physical exam, we may need input from other specialists (particularly Neurologists) who can evaluate and test the nerve supply to the affected arm or leg and determine the severity of the injury.
-This helps us locate the specific location of where the nerve is being pinched.
-If it is being pinched in the neck or low back we may refer you on to a spine specialist for further treatment other than surgical intervention.
+Based on what we find, we may need input from other specialists (particularly neurologists) to evaluate and test the nerve supply to the affected arm or leg and determine the severity of the injury.
+This helps us locate the specific location of the pinched nerve.
+If there’s a pinched nerve in the neck or low back, we may refer you to a spine specialist for treatment.

-After surgery, your surgeon will explain what they found in the operating room to your family and discuss any limitations you will have in using your arm or leg.
-You may be placed in a sling or on crutches depending on the nature of your surgery.
-Usually, your surgeon will ask you to just rest and recover for a few days after surgery.
-After those few days, you may take off the bulky dressing from surgery and are allowed to shower.
-As you can imagine, it can be difficult to care for yourself after surgery, and you may find you need extra help.
-Your surgeon will be sure to tell your family if you have any specific restrictions after surgery.
+After surgery, your surgeon will explain what they found and any limitations you’ll have using your arm or leg.
+You may be placed in a sling or on crutches depending on your surgery.
+Usually, your surgeon will ask you to rest and recover for a few days.
+After that, you can remove the bulky surgical dressing and shower.

-Patients can expect to be seen by either their surgeon or a Physician Assistant in 10-14 days after surgery.
-Physician Assistants are often used to assist the surgeon during your surgery and understand exactly what was done during your procedure.
-At your first post-operative visit, they will discuss with you what they found during your surgery, what was done, and your recovery process.
-On average, it takes most patients just a few weeks before they are back to their everyday activities, but scar tenderness can take up to six months to resolve completely.
-If you had severe damage or loss of sensation to an area, it can take up to a year for you to reach the full potential recovery.
+In 10-14 days after surgery, patients can expect to see either their surgeon or a Physician Assistant to discuss what they found, what was done, and your recovery process.
+It generally takes most patients a few weeks before they’re back to everyday activities, but scar tenderness can take up to six months to resolve completely.
+If you have severe damage or loss of sensation to an area, it can take up to a year for you to reach full recovery.

 Our Experts Are Ready To Help.